fangwei123456/spikingjelly/docs/source/tutorial_en.clock_driven.rst

 If you want to customize the new approximate gating function, you can refer to the code in ``clock_driven.surrogate``.
 Usually we define it as ``torch.autograd.Function``, and then encapsulate it into a subclass of ``torch.nn.Module``.

-Embed spiking neurons into deep networks
+Embed Spiking Neurons into Deep Networks
 ------------------------
 After solving the differential problem of spiking neurons, our spiking neurons can be embedded into any network built using PyTorch like an activation function, making the network an SNN.
 Some classic neurons have been implemented in ``clock_driven.neuron``, which can easily build various networks, such as a simple fully connected network: